renatomagalhaes/tilt-go/README.md

 ## Accessing the Application

 - API Server: http://localhost:8080
-- Worker logs: Available in the Tilt.dev UI
+- Worker logs: Available in the Tilt.dev UI or Lens
+- Kubernetes Dashboard: Available through Lens

+## Author

+**Renato Magalhães**

+## Repository

+This project is hosted at: [https://github.com/renatomagalhaes/tilt-go](https://github.com/renatomagalhaes/tilt-go)

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.